The Importance of Understanding your Regional Office Permit

 - The Wastewater Management Division’s Regional Office Project Database can be used to search for documents and/or plans associated with permits issued by the Regional Offices.
 Use the search function on the site to locate Wastewater (WW) permit associated with your property.

 - A Qualified Licensed Designer may have been involved in designing your system.
 The designer will be identified on the wastewater permit on file at Wastewater Management Division’s Regional Office Project Database.
 The designer has the skills and qualifications that are required to evaluate a wastewater treatment system.

-- Permits with on-going inspection of the wastewater system or water supply most often require the inspection be conducted by a vendor approved licensed designer, professional engineer or service provider.
-A landowner may use the licensed designer who designed the water supply or wastewater system or any other vendor approved licensed designer or service provider.
-Prior to January 1, 2014 I/A permits with annual inspection and maintenance requirements required that a vendor approved licensed designer or professional engineer oversee the inspections and maintenance.
-Beginning January 1, 2014 the State of Vermont will allow permit holders (previously issued and new permits) to utilize vendor approved service providers as well as licensed designers or professional engineers to oversee the inspections.
+- Permits with on-going inspection of the wastewater system or water supply most often require the inspection be conducted by a vendor approved licensed designer, professional engineer, or service provider.
+A landowner any Vermont-licensed wastewater designer who is Class B, BW, or 1, or an approved service provider for IA technologies.
+Beginning January 1, 2020 the State of Vermont requires landowners of properties with previously issued and new permits with I/A technologies to utilize vendor-approved service providers to oversee the inspections.
 This simplification should reduce costs to homeowners and simplify the inspection/maintenance compliance process.

 What do I need to know if I have an Innovative/Alternative or Performance Based System?

 The State of Vermont allows the use of Innovative/Alternative (I/A) systems when designing a wastewater system.
 I/A systems are used either to assist in overcoming site limitations that would otherwise not allow for the construction of a wastewater system on the property or to decrease the size of a wastewater system.
 The systems that are approved have specific permit conditions associated with their installation and operation.